okimurak/dotfiles/README.md

 ### zsh

-You can create or edit `.zsh_work` to use work settings.
+You can create or edit `.zshrc_work` to use work settings.